EMF house inspection of a healthy home

 You may need to bring a helper who can look into the attic, crawlspaces and other difficult areas for you.
 A building inspector can do this for you.
 A helper can also chat up the seller, so you are less distracted while looking around.

 Consider buying some instruments to help you evaluate the radiation level.
-See the Resource section at the end for details.
+See the links at the end of this article for details.

 Hiring inspection help